SilenHax/SilenHax.github.io/docs/blog.md

  | Username: kwheel, Password: <oz#mJ@y8C$vq6@>
 </pre></td></tr></tbody></table></code></pre></div></div>
 As you can see we found valid combination.

-<p>I mentioned CVE-2019-8943 before, it turns out, there is a metasploit module which we can use called "exploit/multi/http/wp_crop_rce"</p>
-After setting up every option and running exploit, we gain a shell!
+<p>I mentioned CVE-2019-8943 before, it turns out, there is a metasploit module which we can use called "exploit/multi/http/wp_crop_rce", after setting up every option and running exploit, we gain a shell!</p>

 <h1>PrivEsc</h1>
-I saw that there is nicer way (envolving reverse engineering) to do privelege escalation than I did, but I will show my simple way using metasploit modules.
+I saw a nicer way (envolving reverse engineering) to do privelege escalation than I had done, but I will show my simple way using metasploit modules.

-<p>First module I run was "post/multi/manage/shell_to_meterpreter", which made it possible to use exploit suggester (post/multi/recon/local_exploit_suggester)<p/>
+<p>The first module I run was "post/multi/manage/shell_to_meterpreter", which made it possible to use exploit suggester (post/multi/recon/local_exploit_suggester)<p/>
 <p>Suggester tells us, that the system is vulnerable to CVE-2021-4032</p>
 <div class="highlighter-rouge"><div class="highlight"><pre class="highlight"><code><table class="rouge-table"><tbody><tr><td class="rouge-gutter gl"><pre class="lineno">1
 2